Arthur Goldreich: Escape from jail

 Goldreich and Harold Wolpe, a lawyer, used South African Communist Party funds to buy Liliesleaf Farm in Rivonia for use as a secret meeting place by leaders of the banned African National Congress (ANC) and its armed wing, Umkhonto we Sizwe.
+The farm had the cover story of being a family home for Goldreich, his wife, Hazel and their children.

-Goldreich and Wolpe also helped locate sabotage sites for Umkhonto we Sizwe, the military arm of the ANC, and draft a disciplinary code for guerrillas.
+Goldreich and Wolpe also helped locate sabotage sites for Umkhonto we Sizwe, and draft a disciplinary code for guerrillas.

-In 1963, Liliesleaf Farm was raided by the police, leading to the arrest of most of the ANC leadership, including Goldreich.
+In 1963, Liliesleaf Farm was raided by the police, leading to the arrest of most of the ANC leadership, including Goldreich and Hazel.
 Wolpe was arrested shortly after the raid and was held with Goldreich at Marshall Square prison in the city.

 The two met up with Moosa Moolla and Abdulhay Jassat, members of the Natal Indian Congress, allied to the African National Congress.
 Moolla and Jassat had been held in solitary confinement, where they had been tortured (they were believed to be the first political activists tortured in South African jails).
 Eventually the four men, working together with the aid of a prison warden, escaped successfully from custody, splitting up outside the prison (with Goldreich disguised as a priest).

 Wolpe and Goldreich spent several days hiding in and around Johannesburg's suburbs to avoid capture.
 Eventually, they were driven to Swaziland, and from there were flown to Botswana, still disguised as priests to avoid being identified by potentially pro-South African British colonial authorities (at this time Swaziland was not independent).